ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-11-19-odata-xconnect-sitecore-9.md

 tags: [Sitecore, Sitecore 9,xConnect, Node.js]
 ---

-<span class="dropcap">T</span>his post gives you an overview of how I got the xConnect oData API working and pulled data from it into PowerBI.
+<span class="dropcap">T</span>his post gives you an overview of how I got the xConnect oData API working and pulled data from it into Power BI.
 <!-- more -->

 <h2>The oData API </h2>